 While this approach may have been effective in a bygone era, your prospects and clients today have much higher standards.

-Selective consumption has made it possible for your prospects and clients to get exactly what they
+Selective consumption has made it possible for your prospects and clients to get exactly what they want, when they want, 100% on their own terms.

 If you don’t give your prospects and clients exactly what they want, exactly when they want, rest assured your company is one click and browser back-button away from irrelevance.